Research : Active Galaxies

 Unified Schemes.

 One of the problems has been the complex and confusing phenomenology, and a bewildering variety of "types" of AGN.
 I have written a number of papers working towards a unified scheme for AGN (see for example my review papers in 1987 and 1999.)
 A popular idea is that narrow-line AGN are the same as quasars but hidden by an obscuring "torus" of dust, and that in fact most quasars are obscured, and are seen as luminous IR galaxies.
 I have simultaneously been part of developing this idea, and of criticising it.
 Example papers are from 1991, 1999, and a recent (2010) ApJ paper looking at the idea of obscuration by warped discs resulting from chaotic accretion.
-I am currently working on tests of the warped disc idea.
-Over the next few years, I will be concentrating on looking for obscured AGN with Herschel and UKIDSS.
+I am currently working on tests of the warped disc idea, especially with a combined WISE-UKIDSS-SDSS sample.
+My current PDRA Isaac Roseboom just led a paper deriving the distribution of covering factors for high luminosity quasars, showing pretty good agreement with the warped disc model.

 AGN variability.

 An exciting new area is that of Tidal Disruption Events, where a star is ripped apart as it passes close to a quiescent black hole, leading to a months-long eruption of quasar-like activity.
-This idea has been talked about for years, but there are now some pretty convincing candidates - see Gezari et al 2008.
-Over the next few years, I am working with Suvi Gezari, Martin Elvis, and Tim Heckman, looking to get the first big sample of such events with PanSTARRS-1.
+This idea has been talked about for years, with a handful of semi-convincing candidates from GALEX and SDSS-3.
+I am one of a team of people (led by Suvi Gezari) looking for these events in industrial quantities for the first time, using PanSTARRS-1.
+The most exciting initial result is in this Nature paper.

 SEDs and accretion discs.